 8. Altec Lansing BXR1220 2pc.
 Speaker

-Finding the best computer speakers for you often means having to take into consideration spatial limitations.
-The Altec Lansing BXR1220 isn't going to be the centerpiece of a house party, but it is a computer speaker that offers some pretty strong audio quality despite sporting a very compact profile.
+Finding the best computer speakers often means having to take into consideration spatial limitations.
+The Altec Lansing BXR1220 speakers aren't going to be the centerpiece of a house party, but they offer some pretty strong audio quality despite sporting a very compact profile.

 Further advancing that compact profile is the lack of a bulky power adapter, which makes these some of the best computer speakers if you're looking to take them on the road with you.
 The sub-bass on display here may be a little weak, but the clarity and sound quality should be enough for most users.